 - Once you are happy with the results wash the castors in clean warm running water and fully dry.
 You will be amazed with the results.

-- When you have cleaned and dried your casters, you can either, just add a small amount of oil to the wheel and re apply to your furniture or for extra protection you can seal the Brass with our brass lacquer.
+- When you have cleaned and dried your casters, you can either, just add a small amount of oil to the wheel and re apply to your furniture or for extra protection you can seal the Brass with our jade oil or brass lacquer.
 Do not apply to the pin holding the wheel in place as this area you just want to oil.
 This will add an additional protective coating to prevent future rust and corrosion.
 Don’t forget to also periodically add small amounts of oil to keep the wheels running smoothly.

 See the main Items below that you will need to complete the full cleaning and restoration of old brass castors.